ZhenyingZhu/StudyNotes/AIAndData.md

 ### Harness Engineering

+should build codebase “maps” for large repos.
+Provide system-wide dependencies beyond local context windows.

+routing between combinations of models (critique, advisor, parallel execution) to optimize cost and quality.

+Should avoid large-scale log parsing when cheaper deterministic pipelines would be more efficient

+Agency Copilot was positioned as a key unified dev experience, especially for engineering workflows requiring Microsoft + GitHub ecosystem access.
+Other entries: GitHub Copilot, Agency, Scout, M365 Copilot, Super App, Hydro Fusion.

+Switch from “create + operate heavy” to “plan + validation heavy"

 Let AI work stable.

 - Execution loop: get input, call model, check what tool to use, use the tool, feed output as input